zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-multi-type.md

 ---
 PermaID: 1000182
-Name: Multi-Type Result
+Name: Dapper Multi-Type Result - Learn How to Map Result to Different Types
+MetaDescription: Unlock the power of Dapper by returning a Multi-Type Result to map multiple types from an inheritance.
+Learn how to query your database and map your inheritance such as `TPC`, `TPT`, and `TPH`.
 LastMod: 2023-02-24
 ---

-# Dapper - Multi-Type Result
+# Dapper Multi-Type Result: Discover How to Map Result to Different Types

 ## Description